Home automation

 The different components of the system are not all on a single circuit but are physically distant from each other and connected by a single channel that puts them in communication.

-Block diagram of the functioning of the HOME AUTOMATION CONTROLLERS network
+Block diagram of the operation of the HOME AUTOMATION CONTROLLER network

 Home automation: controller scheme